hemengke1997/vite-plugin-public-typescript/README.md

 ## Why

-- Suppose you want to execute some scripts before the page render, what should you do?
+- If you want to execute some scripts before the page render
-- Suppose you don't want to inject `script` code into `index.html` in a hard-coded way, what should you do?
+- If you don't want to inject `script` code into `index.html` in a hard-coded way
-- Suppose you want third-party scripts to have hash cache, what should you do?
+- If you want third-party scripts to have hash cache
+- If you want your project to be all typescript
 - ...

 **`vite-plugin-public-typescript` is born to solve these problems elegantly**